massgov/mayflower/packages/icons/README.md

 ## Overview

 Most icons come from the open source [Phosphor icon library](https://phosphoricons.com/), with custom icons designed in Phosphor's style to fill any gaps.
 Each icon component has variants built in for `regular` and `bold` styles.

-As a general rule of thumb, we recommend using the bold style icons on icon instances of 24px and below, and regular style icons on icon instances over 24px.
+**Style Guidelines**: We recommend using bold style icons for instances of 24px and below, and regular style icons for instances over 24px.

-**We recommend using the icon components from this library in your designs as much as possible.** However, you can also use [Phosphor's Figma plugin](https://www.figma.com/community/plugin/898620911119764089) to pull any icons that haven't been published in this library yet.
+>**We recommend using the icon components from this library in your designs as much as possible.** However, you can also use [Phosphor's Figma plugin](https://www.figma.com/community/plugin/898620911119764089) to pull any icons that haven't been published in this library yet.

 ### Icon Sources